JarretLogan20/Orbix-Docs/docs/core-workflows/auditing-workflow.md

 3. You can add detailed notes in the provided text field to justify your decision or provide feedback to the technician.

 (For detailed instructions on using the analysis and measurement tools within the viewer, refer to [*Section 3.1: The RT Viewer Interface*](../core-tools/rt-viewer.md)).

-# The Auditing Workflow

-## An Auditor's Role in Orbix

-## Method 1: Auditing from the Main Data Manager

-## Method 2: Auditing from the Dedicated Auditors Page

-## Method 3: Auditing via Real-Time Alerts

-## Making an Audit Decision